rootblind/justice-bot/source/utility_modules/utility_modules.md

 - on_ready_tasks: OnReadyTaskBuilders to be imported by onReadyTasksHandler.
 On ready tasks are executed once at clientReady event
 - onReadyTasksHandler: Contains the loader, builder and initializer for OnReadyTaskBuilders
 - utility_methods: General scope methods that are not specific to Discord API
+- event_hooks: Where event hooks can be defined to be loaded at clientReady